vtereshkov/umka-lang/doc/api.md

 Compiles the Umka program into bytecode.
 Here, `umka` is the interpreter instance handle.
 Returns `true` if the compilation is successful and no compile-time errors are detected.

 ```
-UMKA_API bool umkaRun(void *umka);
+UMKA_API bool umkaRun(void *umka, int *errorCode);
 ```

 Runs the Umka program previously compiled to bytecode, i. e., calls its `main()` function.
-Here, `umka` is the interpreter instance handle.
-Returns `true` if the program execution finishes successfully and no run-time errors are detected.
+Here, `umka` is the interpreter instance handle and `errorCode` is an optional paramter that receives the exit code of the program.
+Returns `true` if the program execution finishes successfully and no run-time errors were detected.

 ```
 UMKA_API void umkaFree(void *umka);